hpcc-systems/Tombolo/tombolo_docs/docs/User-Guides/monitoring/LandingZoneMonitoring.md

 The system detects and alerts on stuck files that remain in the directory longer than the specified threshold, new file detection when new files matching your pattern arrive (if configured), file size issues that fall outside expected size ranges (if configured), and processing delays when files haven't moved within expected timeframes.

 When anomalies are detected, alerts are sent immediately when thresholds are breached with detailed information including file name and location, how long the file has been present, expected vs. actual processing time, and cluster and directory information.
-Notifications are sent via configured channels (email, Microsoft Teams) and escalated to all configured contact groups based on severity.
+Notifications are sent via email and escalated to all configured contact groups based on severity.

 ---